DevExpress/devextreme-documentation/api-reference/_hidden/PdfCell/wordWrapEnabled.md

 ---
 ---
 ##### shortDescription
-Specifies whether to enable word wrapping for exported data in the resulting PDF file.
+Specifies whether to enable word wrapping in the resulting PDF file.

 ---
 <!-- Description goes here -->